romses/Datenzwerg/docs/index.en.md

 ### Where can I find the data?

 Each camp Datenzwerg sent its data to a central self-hosted InfluxDB instance.
 The data is then visualized using Grafana.
-You can find the Grafana dashboards [here](https://grafana.datagnome.de/).

-We also provide read-only access to our InfluxDB and MQTT:

-  - InfluxDB:
-    - Host: `influxdb.datagnome.de`
-    - Port: 8086
-    - Organization: `datagnome`
-    - Bucket: `datagnome`
-    - Auth token: `5amv72PFZxPmnbUISjntEVxtElDYMhkeofg9Deo1ykO6Zy2XIba_iWPcyxyAp_R0dHsvHm5moE4YBCwxGIEriw==`
-  - MQTT:
-    - Host: `datagnome.de`
-    - Port: 1883
-    - User: `cccamp23`
-    - Password: `cccamp23`
+The infrastructure for that has been shut down for now, but an data export is [available in the repository](https://github.com/romses/Datenzwerg/tree/main/camp23_data).

 ### Where can I find the source?